-Referral method: Waiting list, chronological order.
+Referral method: None identified.

 If the PJ intends to use the coordinated entry (CE) process established by the CoC, describe whether all qualifying populations eligible for a project or activity will be included in the CE process, or the method by which all qualifying populations eligible for the project or activity will be covered.
 (Optional):